andreacipriani/tableview-headerview/README.md

 # Dynamic tableHeaderView bug on iOS 9

-When you dynamically change the frame of a `tableHeaderView` on iOS 9, the table view is not automatically resized.
+When you dynamically change the frame of a `tableHeaderView` on iOS 9, the table view is not resized properly.
 Because of this bug, the first cells of the table view might not be visible [see second screenshots].

 To avoid the bug, when you update the frame of the `tableHeaderView` you also have to update the reference of the table view's `tableHeaderView`.